moise-mulungu/mixed-react-projects/project-info/teamdm/training/code-wars-challenges/currently-working/new-challenge-urls.md

 # New Challenge URLs

+DM: for now, no new challenge files until we get all the old files in this directory resolved and moved out of this dir

 ## Start each new challenge by copying the contents of STARTER.js into a new file.
 https://www.codewars.com/kata/6344701cd748a12b99c0dbc4 Millipede of words